mkristian/ixtlan-translations/README.md

 API Server
 ==========

-ths application is meant to be an API server for other application using gettext translations. see [wiki/API](API).
+ths application is meant to be an API server for other application using gettext translations. see [API on the wiki](wiki/API).

 Contributing
 ------------